Covariant Derivatives

 # inc - rot/rot integration-by-parts between (2,0)-tensor and scalar field

-mf.InnerProduct(mf.CovInc(C, True), f) * omega_T * dx, mesh
+left = Integrate(mf.InnerProduct(mf.CovInc(C, True), f) * omega_T * dx, mesh)

-mf.InnerProduct(mf.CovCurl(C),mf.CovRot(f)) * omega_T * dx
+mf.InnerProduct(mf.CovCurl(C), mf.CovRot(f)) * omega_T * dx

 + f